Our Psychologists have special areas of interest and expertise. We work with people aged 12 years and above.

 We utilise a range of evidence-based therapies in treatment including Cognitive Behavioural Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), Motivational Interviewing, Eye Movement Desensitisation and Reprocessing (EMDR), and Schema Therapy.

-Emma is an accredited EMDR practitioner who has worked for over 13 years as a clinical psychologist.
+Emma is an accredited EMDR practitioner who has worked as a clinical psychologist since 2009.
 She has worked in various settings including adult public mental health, in primary and secondary educational settings, and has been working in private practice since 2012.

 Emma has trained in a range of modalities, including Eye Movement Desensitisation and Reprocessing (EMDR), Schema Therapy and Cognitive Behavioural Therapy.
 Emma is a full member of the EMDR Association of Australia and is an EMDR certified Accredited Practitioner.